 Den Gamble By, Viborgvej 2, 8000 Aarhus C, tel. +45 86 12 31 88, is to the west of Aarhus town center next to the botanical garden.
 It is possible to walk from the town center but distances could be long and a lot of legwork will be required inside the museum complex too.
 Several buses stop close to the museum.

 Parking in the streets near Den Gamle By is mostly free but subject to the usual, and often complicated to comprehend, Danish time restrictions.
 Some streets have five hours of free parking but others may be shorter.
 Formal parking garages with charges are available nearby.

 Other Danish Open-Air Museums and Top Aarhus Sights

-See more photos of Den Gamle By on Flickr.
+See more photos of Den Gamle By in Aarhus, Denmark, on Flickr.